-World events, including terrorist attacks, international hostilities and potential disruption of shipping routes due to events outside of our control, including the war between Russia and Ukraine, could negatively affect our results of operations and financial condition.
+World events, including terrorist attacks, other international hostilities and potential disruption of shipping routes due to events outside of our control, including the war between Russia and Ukraine and the war between Israel and Hamas and Red Sea trade disruption, could negatively affect our results of operations and financial condition.

 We conduct most of our operations outside of the U.S. and our business, results of operations, cash flows, financial condition and ability to pay dividends, if any, in the future may be adversely affected by changing economic, political and government conditions in the countries and regions where our vessels are employed or registered.
-Moreover, we operate in a sector of the economy that is likely to be adversely impacted by the effects of political conflicts, including the current political instability in the Middle East, North Africa and other countries and geographic areas, terrorist or other attacks and war or international hostilities.
+Moreover, we operate in a sector of the economy that is likely to be adversely impacted by the effects of political conflicts, including the current instability in the Middle East, North Africa and other countries and geographic areas, terrorist or other attacks and war or international hostilities.
 Terrorist attacks and the continuing response of the U.S. and others to these attacks, as well as the threat of future terrorist attacks around the world, continues to cause uncertainty in the world's financial markets and may affect our business, operating results and financial condition.
-Continuing conflicts and recent developments in the Middle East and North Africa, the escalation of war between Russia and Ukraine, and the presence of U.S. or other armed forces in Iraq, Syria, Afghanistan and various other regions, may lead to additional acts of terrorism and armed conflict around the world, which may contribute to further economic instability in the global financial markets.
+Continuing conflicts and recent developments in the Middle Fast and North Africa, the escalation of war between Russia and Ukraine, the war between Israel and Hamas, the trade disruption in the Red Sea and the presence of U.S. or other armed forces in Red Sea, Iraq, Syria, Afghanistan and various other regions, may lead to additional acts of terrorism and armed conflict around the world, which may contribute to further economic and geopolitical instability in the global financial markets.
 These uncertainties could also adversely affect our ability to obtain additional financing on terms acceptable to us or at all.
 In the past, political conflicts have also resulted in attacks on vessels, mining of waterways and other efforts to disrupt international shipping, particularly in the Arabian Gulf region.
 These types of attacks have also affected vessels trading in regions such as the Black Sea, South China Sea and the Gulf of Aden off the coast of Somalia.
-The IMO's extraordinary council session held on 10th and 11th March 2022, addressed the impacts on shipping and seafarers, as a result of the war in the Black Sea and the Sea of Azov.
+The IMO's council sessions, addressed the impacts on shipping and seafarers, as a result of the war in the Black Sea and the Sea of Azov.
 The IMO called for the need to preserve the integrity of maritime supply chains and the safety and welfare of seafarers and any spillover effects of the military action on global shipping, logistics and supply chains, in particular the impacts on the delivery of commodities and food to developing nations and the impacts on energy supplies.
 Any of these occurrences could have a material adverse impact on our operating results, revenues and costs.